la2050/archive/_projects/2015/getting-la-students-to-graduate-educating-the-whole-child.md

   referrals services that address those needs.
 project_image: 'https://img.youtube.com/vi/8RfGcPRl--8/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/8RfGcPRl--8'
-'In one to three sentences, please describe your proposal.': >- CISLA’s goal is to improve educational outcomes for underserved students at 12 schools in Los Angeles Unified School District, leading to an increase in graduation rates.
-Through the use of one-on-one case management and school-wide or small group interventions, we will place passionate and trained social service professionals onto school campuses every day to identify the needs – academic and non-academic - of students and offer on-site programs and referrals services that address those needs.
 Where will you be working?:
   - Central LA
   - East LA